wendleysds/wey-OS/README.md

 - The system is single-tasked, executing only a continuous kernel loop.
 - TSS partially implemented.
 No context switching yet.

-### File System
-- Non-existent

 ### Modularity and Extensibility
 - No loadable modules: The kernel is monolithic and does not support dynamic loading of drivers or extensions.

 ### Graphics and Interface
-- Experimental graphics support: VESA is under development, but the system still relies mainly on VGA text mode.
+- Experimental graphics support: VESA is under development.

 ## Licence